philippgille/chromem-go/README.md

 The focus is not scale or number of features, but simplicity.

+Performance has not been a priority yet.
+Without optimizations (except some parallelization with goroutines) querying 5,000 documents takes ~500ms on a mid-range laptop CPU (11th Gen Intel i5-1135G7, like in the first generation Framework Laptop 13).

 > ⚠️ The project is in beta, under heavy construction, and may introduce breaking changes in releases before `v1.0.0`.
 All changes are documented in the [`CHANGELOG`](./CHANGELOG.md).

 ## Contents